ktmeaton/ncov-recombinant/docs/notes/Notes_development.md

 1. Add optional columns to report.
 1. Clarify what "breakpoints" mean in terms of coordinates.
-1. Remove column classifier, as we will always use UShER.
-Separate out columns lineage and issue.
 1. Sort report table by category (designated, proposed, unpublished)
 1. Add doc about what "subtree" means in report.
-1. Add doc about how a recombinan type is defined.
+1. Add doc about how a recombinant type is defined.
 1. Split `recombinants.tsv` by subtree as well.
 1. Use parent order for breakpoint matching, as we see same breakpoint different parents.
 1. Growth calculations is currently broken for report.
-1. Recombinant clades are now larger enough (ex.
-XE, > 100) to be split over multiple trees.

 ### Misc